-CAT Verbal Ability & Reading Comprehension Syllabus: Expected Topics
+CAT Syllabus for Verbal Ability & Reading Comprehension: Expected Topics

 CAT Verbal Ability is one such area that has seen significant changes in topics and structure over the past couple of years.
 Going by the topics that appeared in the CAT 2019 exam, you need to prepare for the following important topics:

 - Paragraph Summary: This is another area which has gained prominence over the last couple of years.